 Projects are also assigned points based on the population of the project area.
 One point is given for every million people living in the project area on a year-round basis.
-Projects that are sponsored by local units with population less than one million people are assigned a proportionate point value (i.e., a population of 250,000, would receive an additional 0.25 points to its project score).
 Thus, if projects have the same number of ranking points after having received all eligible points, population points become the tie breaker, with higher priority given to the project serving the higher population.